 - Users can discover each other

 Overall, R3 Corda has to offer everything that an enterprise blockchain has to offer.

 This leads us to the end of our enterprise blockchain frameworks article.
-Here we discussed what constitutes enterprise blockchain, its need, market share, elements, and the enterprise blockchain frameworks out there.
-So, what do you think about blockchain for enterprise?
-Comment below and let us know.
+Here we discussed what constitutes enterprise blockchain, the needs, market share, elements, and the enterprise blockchain frameworks popular out there.
+Hopefully, this guide will help all the novices out there to learn more about the enterprise blockchain framework.